Mars Municipal

 Friends came and went in residence at the house.
 More than a few times, previously unknown tenants became family, helping me weather ups and downs.
 Construction at the house began to recede.

 In 2015, new challenges brought new restlessness.
-I was reluctantly accepting I would not be a parent, and reckoning with my father’s cancer diagosis.
+I was reluctantly accepting I would not be a parent, and reckoning with my father’s cancer fight.

 I opened a popup gallery and personal studio at the front of the house, culling from my evolving collection of ceramics and ephemera.
 Prioritizing interaction with those who would randomly wander in, I did not advertise.
 It was my way of making a very quiet debut, while trying to rediscover how to temper life by getting art out of my system after fifteen years compartmentalized.

-Frustrated with ways our neighborhood was changing, for two years I also volunteered with other neighbors toward transformation of a neglected alley behind the house into a pedestrian-friendly green space; and toward better city policy for community placemaking to attenuate impacts of untempered development.
-As some Portland city agents stifled these efforts, I reconsidered my situation.
+Frustrated with ways our neighborhood was changing, for two years I also advocated with other neighbors toward transformation of the neglected alley behind the house into a pedestrian-friendly green space - and toward better city policy for community placemaking to attenuate impacts of untempered development.
+As some Portland city agents stifled those efforts, I reconsidered my situation.
 Pulling back from bureaucracy and online culture, I took several long solo road trips in search of direction.

 New Year’s Day, 2017, I began a return drive to Portland OR from my sister’s in Ft Worth TX, with a pilgrimage to our childhood home in Sierra Vista AZ, which I had not seen in over 20 years.
-My mind was especially raw and open during that trip.
 I stopped by friends’ in New Mexico, and they instructed me to visit Portal AZ on my way to Sierra Vista - which, I did.
 Portal beckoned me further even as it receded along my route.

 In the following days of long open road and involuntary realignment with my childhood desert, I came to the conclusion that my time in the Pacific Northwest was finished.
-I decided I would leave the Mars Municipal house behind, and aim to found an establishment providing grassroots stewardship and accommodations near Portal AZ, emphasizing self-reliance with special attention to arts and sciences.
+I decided I would try to found an establishment providing grassroots stewardship and accommodations near Portal AZ in the Chirichua Mountains, emphasizing self-reliance with special attention to arts and sciences.

 Upon returning to Oregon, I started imagining how to let go of the house in a way that would be worthy of its history to me.
 Six months later, I met Mariano, a designer, printer, and bookmaker from Buenos Aires.
 We soon married, and moved his design and print practice into what had been my popup studio.

 Spring 2018, Mariano and I began the process of getting the Mars Municipal house into the hands of the Portland development team we most admire, led by Owen Gabbert.
-That transition was completed December 2019, and we look forward to following the property’s evolution and growing integrity under the ownership and exemplary vision of Owen Gabbert and his team
+That transition was completed December 2019, and we enjoy following the property’s evolution under the ownership and exemplary vision of Owen Gabbert and his team

 — Melinda Matson Spina